Config files and scripts to create MSI-files

 Warning: run these scripts in XP only (in a virtual machine):

-This was developed and tested some time ago in Windows-XP (32bit).
+This was developed and tested long ago in Windows-XP (32bit).

-The MSI-files created in XP also work in Windows-7, both 32 and 64bit
+The created MSI-files also work in Windows-7, both 32 and 64bit

 (only the registry-key TaskBarIDs will be missing).

-In theory the reverse should also be possible: create the MSI-file in
+In theory the reverse should also be possible.

 Starting with the version March 18th 2013 this should probably